vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

 # §1 Background

 This document shall have two different purposes.
 Firstly, it shall contain the regulations regarding how the chapter’s economy is managed.
-Secondly, the document shall function as a quick educational resource for how D-officers and committees shall take care of their economy and economic accounting.
+Secondly, the document shall function as a quick educational resource for how D-officials and committees shall take care of their economy and economic accounting.

 # §2 Accounting duty